naturalis/arise-sequencing-nanopore/README.md

 [NGSpeciesID](https://github.com/ksahlin/NGSpeciesID)\
 [Decona](https://github.com/Saskia-Oosterbroek/decona)\
 ONTbarcoder does not seem to work without a GUI, making it a less suitable for scripting.
 It might be an option for temporary tests on a standalone machine, but this solution is not scalable.
-ONTbarcoder worked with the provided [testdata](https://drive.google.com/drive/folders/1F-ojNW-gj2YL1vj8QXsuDxB1BAdZsw20) (DatasetA_mixed_Diptera), but gave no output with our testdata (Test_all.fastq).
-NGSpeciesID still needs to be tested;
-Pierre-Étienne is working on Decona.
+ONTbarcoder worked with the provided [testdata](https://drive.google.com/drive/folders/1F-ojNW-gj2YL1vj8QXsuDxB1BAdZsw20) (DatasetA_mixed_Diptera), but gave no output with Test_all.fastq, nor with insect.fastq (see below).
+ONTbarcoder has been optimized for COI and is less suited for length variable non coding genes.
+InsectNGSpeciesID still needs to be tested; Pierre-Étienne is working on Decona.
 For now, to get things going, sorting is done in bash.

 ## demultipex datasets (bash)